triciasawyer/Reading-notes-301/class-12.md

 It is a built-in middleware function in Express that parses incoming requests with JSON payloads and is based on body-parser.
 Returns middleware that only parses JSON and only looks at requests where the Content-Type header matches the type option.

 **What does the /:id mean in a route?**
+From our list of routes, /:id is the path that gets you to this function.
+The “:id” specifies that whatever you put into that position will be passed as the id in the params map.

 **What is the difference between PUT and PATCH?**
 PUT is a technique of altering resources when the client transmits data that revamps the whole resource.
 PATCH is a technique for transforming the resources when the client transmits partial data that will be updated without changing the whole data.

 **How do you make a default value in a schema?**
+{ type: String, default: '' }

 **What does a 500 error status code mean?**
 500 Internal Server Error server error response code indicates that the server encountered an unexpected condition that prevented it from fulfilling the request.